Secret police: Egypt

-Egypt is home to Africa and the Middle East's first internal security service: The State Security Investigations Service.
+Egypt is home to Africa and the Middle East's first internal security service: the State Security Investigations Service.
 Initially it was formed during the British occupation of Egypt as the Intelligence wing of the regular police.
 After the 1952 coup, the State Security apparatus was reformed and reorganized to suit the security concerns of the new socialist regime of Gamal Abdel Nasser.
 The SSIS was made a separate branch of the Ministry of Interior and separated from the regular police command.
 During the Nasser era, It was intensively trained by the Soviet KGB on coercive interrogation techniques, mass surveillance, public intimidation and political suppression.
 The SSIS was responsible for suppressing opposition groups to Nasser and his successors (Sadat and Mubarak).

 Torture was a systematic practice by that repressive apparatus.
-During the war on terror, The SSIS used to receive suspected terrorists that were sent to Egypt from the United States and used to interrogate them using torture.
-After the 2011 revolution, demonstrators demanded that the service be dissolved and several buildings (including the headquarters in Nasr City) were stormed by protesters that gathered evidence of torture tools, secret cells and documents showing surveillance on citizens.
+During the war on terror, the SSIS received suspected terrorists that were sent to Egypt from the United States and interrogated them using torture.
+After the 2011 revolution, demonstrators demanded that the service be dissolved and several buildings (including the headquarters in Nasr City) were stormed by protesters who gathered evidence of torture tools, secret cells and documents showing surveillance on citizens.
 On March 15 2011, Egypt's Minister of Interior announced the dissolution of the State Security and declared the new National Security Agency would replace it and be responsible for its internal security and counter-terrorist duties.

 Ethiopia

 From 1974 to 1987, Ethiopia was ruled by a communist military junta known as the Derg (in 1987 the country formally reformed into a presidential republic, but the same people remained in power until May 1991).
 The Derg built a police state with a brutal military government.
 The brutality of its regime was particularly evident in the 1976-1978, during military campaign, called Red Terror, against perceived opponents.
 To exercise total control over the country, the Derg needed a secret police.
 And it formed one in August 1978: it became known as the Central Revolutionary Investigation Department (CRID).
 CRID was responsible for suppressing dissent and identifying targets for state repression in Ethiopia.
-Department also has been monitoring opposition in government-controlled areas and regime dissidents.
+The department also has been monitoring opposition in government-controlled areas and regime dissidents.
 CRID is considered to be the most advanced institution of violence in Derg's Ethiopia.